-Clovis Healthcare and Rehabilitation Center is an average-sized non-profit facility located in Clovis, New Mexico.
+Clovis Healthcare and Rehabilitation Center is an average-sized facility located in Clovis, New Mexico.
 Sporting an overall rating of B+, this looks like a high quality facility.
 We rated this facility in the top 25 facilities in New Mexico.
-We were also pleased to find that this nursing home did not have any poor grades in any of the major categories discussed below.
-More information about its category grades can be found below.
+This nursing home also received strong ratings in all of the major categories we assessed.
+More information about these categories can be found below.

 Clovis Healthcare and Rehabilitation Center

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Clovis senior living options.Get Pricing

 - Offers Respite Care

 - Medication Management